RaghavBanga/BlinkitSalesDashboard/README.md

 	Objective: Analyze the impact of fat content on total sales.

-	Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.

  Total Sales by Item Type:
 	Objective: Identify the performance of different item types in terms of total sales.

-	Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.

  Fat Content by Outlet for Total Sales: